cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-11-game-winner.md

     return nil, types.ErrGameFinished
 }
 ```
 And that's about it.
-Now you are ready for real to handle the expiry of games.
+Confirm it compiles, and you are now ready for real to handle the expiry of games.